 Understanding our Wariness of Wasted Time

-All the networking we have to do, all that time getting to know people, all that time preparing to ask and all those meetings in which we have to ask…that generating referrals just takes So.
+What we seem to believe is that all the networking we have to do, all that time getting to know people, all that time preparing to ask and all those meetings in which we have to ask…that generating referrals just takes So.
 Much.
 Time.

-If we only believe that our referral generation is in direct proportion to the size of our network, then of course it makes sense that we would assume we need a lot of time to grow our network (like attending networking events, 1-on-1 coffee/lunch meetings and marketing events).
+If we believe that our referral generation is in direct proportion to the size of our network, then of course it makes sense that we would assume we need a lot of time to grow our network (like attending networking events, 1-on-1 coffee/lunch meetings and marketing events).

-Why We Think Referral Are A Time Suck
+Why We Think Referral Are A Time Suck (but we’re wrong)

 It is What We Read

 Most of us don’t mind some networking but we don’t want to spend hours and hours every week or month doing it when we inherently know it is not the best use of our time.
 It just takes a few poor or sub-par networking events to teach us that.
-But we think we must engage in constant networking to know a ton of people and that takes a lot of time.
+But we think we must engage in constant networking to know a ton of people to generate referrals and that takes a lot of time.